iesahin/xvc/book/src/ref/xvc-file-list.md

 ```

-Although not all filesystems support, `R` represents reflinks.
+Although not all filesystems support it, `R` represents reflinks.

 ## Globs